-As always, thank you for your support, and please contact me with any concerns or questions.
+Thank you, and as always, please contact me with any questions, concerns or comments.

 Mayor Jason C. Klush

 The state Department of Environmental Protection is ready to begin work on two projects in Luzerne County that will fill voids and relieve water pressure in abandoned coal mines.